01 of 09

 Simple Farmhouse Kitchen With Open Shelving

-Prime example of how only the best and most beautiful items are stored on open kitchen shelves.
+A prime example of how only the best and most beautiful items are stored on open kitchen shelves.

 This simple farmhouse kitchen's open shelves display plain white plates, mixing bowls, and a few canisters of sugar and flour.